-[1] Div1: Nearest neighbour distance diversity
+$\begin{bmatrix} 1 \end{bmatrix}$ Div1: Nearest neighbour distance diversity

 Figure 4 shows pseudocode for the first diversity scoring algorithm, Div_1 .
+This algorithm is essentially the same as that used in NSGA-II2), the main difference being that real Euclidean distances in fitness space are computed here, whereas NSGA-II uses a simplified formulation of distance.
 In step 1, the normal Pareto ranks are assigned to the population, as done in Figure 2.
 Then the members in each Pareto rank set are processed.
-In step 2, the objective-space distance between each member and its nearest neighbour within members in its rank set is computed.
-Finally, in step 3, these nearestneighbour distances are scaled into a score.
+In step 2, the objectivespace distance between each member and its nearest neighbour within members in its rank set is computed.
+Finally, in step 3, these nearest-neighbour distances are scaled into a score.
 It is assumed that the scores for all ranks will be assigned in a fractional manner, perhaps between 0.0 and 1.0, where a perfect solution is 1.0.
 Score calculation is done linearly with respect to the nearest neighbour distances obtained for members in that rank set, and is scaled into a range $[Low_i, High_i)$ for each rank R_i , under the above constraints.
 The member of R_i with the longest nearest-neighbour distance is assigned a score of $High_i c$, and the individual with the shortest nearest-neighbour distance is mapped to Low_i .
 The c constant is a fraction < 1.0.
 It is used to prevent scores getting assigned to $High_i$, which belongs to the next rank set, or 1.0 (a perfect solution).
 Experiments in Section 5 use c = 0.90.
+The genetic algorithm uses a tournament selection, which is only sensitive to relative differences in score values (ie. is score 1 greater than score 2), and not the actual proportion of such differences.
+Other selection schemes, such as Roulette wheel, may be more sensitive to the details of the score mapping.
 Note that a perfect objective score (eg. 1.0) will be mapped to 1.0 c, which might need to be accounted for within the genetic algorithm.
-Also note that the linear mapping performed here works well with tournament selection.
-Other selection schemes may benefit with other mappings.
+Also note that individuals that have duplicate solutions (feature vectors) in the population will result in the worst score in their rank's mapping, as they will all map to Low_i .
+They will still have stronger scores, however, than individuals in ranks that they dominate.